Time and the Trickster

-"I've been away at school," Rose said to avoid the question.
+"I've been away at school," Rose answered vaguely to duck the question.
 "And when I got here there were military vehicles and then that strange man showed up."
 She widened her eyes and did her best to look innocent and scared, she knew Benton well enough to know about his soft touch.

 "Calm down Miss," Benton said gently.
 "Come with me and I'll take you to the center of operations.
 Someone will evacuate you as soon as possible."

-"Thank you," Rose said with a grateful smile as she allowed herself to be led towards the military vehicles that were circled like American West wagons in the town square.
+"Thank you," Rose sighed gratefully as she allowed herself to be led towards the military vehicles that were circled like American West wagons in the town square.
 She let her eyes move through the scene taking in the soldiers, equipment and keeping a tentative eye out for the Doctor.
 The Master had verified that Time Lords saw something a little abnormal when looking at her time lines.
 At least they didn't have Eve's super time sense on a personal level.

 "I'm Marion Jones," Rose told him quickly, figuring that there was at least one Jones family in the village.

-"Alright Miss Jones," Benton said with a nod.
+"Alright Miss Jones," Benton confirmed with a nod.
 "Please wait here, my superior will have some questions for you and then you'll be taken to join your family."

 "Sir, why was everyone evacuated in the first place?"
 Rose questioned.
 "Is it because of that man?"